WonderPanda/enterprise-laravel/readme.md

 ## Enterprise Laravel

-### Should I Use This for My Next Enterprise Project™?
+### Should I Use This for My Next Enterprise™ Project?
 No. Not yet.
 I can see the irony.
 This is still a work in progress

 ### Instructions